memgraph/docs/mage/query-modules/cpp/schema.md

 #### Output:

-- `labels: List[string]` ➡ list of labels of the node.
+- `labels: List[string]` ➡ a list of node labels.
 - `mandatory: boolean` ➡ a boolean which is `True` if the node has properties, `False` if the node has no properties.
-- `property_name: string` ➡ name of the property.
+- `property_name: string` ➡ property name.
-- `property_type: string` ➡ type of the property.
+- `property_type: string` ➡ property type.

 #### Usage:

-Cypher for creation of graph used in example:
+Cypher query used to create the graph used to showcase the procedure:

 ```cypher
 CREATE (d:Dog {name: "Rex", age: 5})-[l:LOVES {how_much: "very"}]->(h:Human:Owner {name: "Carl", age: 90});